Translations into and from Norwegian

 In Norwegian we may only communicate in Norway and in some very few communities in Sweden or Denmark.

-History of the German language
+History of the Norwegian language

 First records in Norwegian come from the 12th century.
 Between the 16th and 18th centuries, the Norwegian elite used … Danish, but, over time, Norwegian writers tried to change this tendency.
 In the middle of the 18th century, Riksmål (currently Bokmål), meaning “written language”, appeared.
 On the basis of western dialects, the second variety – Landsmål was created (currently Nynorsk).
 In the 19th century, Landsmål was the official language along with Danish.
 Since 1885, both Norwegian standard varieties have had the equal official status.

-Use of the Norwegian language in business
+Norwegian in business

 Norwegian is useful only in commercial contacts with Norway.
 In the international arena, Norwegian does not play a significant role.